Annuity rate data updated daily

 FIA vs annuitization vs DIA vs SPIA

 The cleanest way to compare annuity income is to separate the payout from the control you keep.
-Income-only annuities often optimize the payment.
-FIA income riders often optimize the balance between guaranteed income and ongoing contract flexibility.
+Income-only annuities may emphasize the payment.
+FIA income riders may preserve more contract flexibility; the current figures and terms determine the actual tradeoff.

 When does a DIA make sense?